Vasi012/To-the-moon-and-back/README.md

 -	The user will be challenged to play this game until he will win, the game is very simple, and the idea of this game is to challenge the user directly, offering him only one chance to win the game and multiple chances to lose.

 **Opportunities**                         |                 *Importance*         |        *Viability / Feasibility*
-“Provide a fun game environment          |                      5               |                  5
+"Provide a fun game environment"          |                      5               |                  5
-“Provide a challenging game              |                      5               |                  5
+"Provide a challenging game"              |                      5               |                  5

 ## The skeleton planes

 ### Wireframe mock-up

 Given that the application will be run within a terminal emulator provided within the template, there are limited options available with regards to the layout of the webpage itself.
-And I decided to leave simple and elegant.
+And I decided to leave it simple and elegant.

 ![Screenshot 2022-05-14 160400](https://user-images.githubusercontent.com/96884287/168432485-874d8278-fb46-4e88-b7fc-efb8d586638c.png)